Rational sets in virtually abelian groups: languages and growth: Introduction

 We note that Bishop (\cite{Bishop}) has investigated both the formal language properties and the growth series of the set of \emph{all} geodesic words in a virtually abelian group, showing amongst other results that this set forms a \emph{blind multicounter} language.
 Although it seems unlikely that the language is also EDT0L, it is not impossible, and we do not have enough evidence to put forward a conjecture in either direction.
+Furthermore, Bishop (\cite{BishopCW}) recently studied the coword problem in virtually abelian groups, that is, the set of words representing the trivial element, and showed that the cogrowth series of a virtually abelian group is the diagonal of an $\mathbb{N}$-rational series for every finite monoid generating set.